Expenses to Plan for When You Move

 If you rent a truck and use friends and family to help with the move, don’t forget to “tip” them, too.
 Pizza and beer might not be a huge moving expense, but it’s still something you have to pay for.

 Read more: How to Keep Your Credit Intact When Moving

 The travel category looks at moving costs associated with a long-distance move:

 - Air fare

 - Gas and toll fees

-Once you’ve taken stock of each item on this list, you can get a pretty good idea of how moving expenses will affect your bottom line.
-If the costs are getting too high, try re-examining the factors that are making your move expensive and adjust in areas where you can be flexible.
+Once you’ve taken stock of each item on this list, you can get a pretty good idea of how much moving is going to cost.
+If it’s getting too high, take a closer look at why it’s so expensive and try to adjust what’s making it so expensive.